owanturist/react-impulse/.changeset/eleven-rules-love.md

 - `callback` is a function to memoize, the memoized function updates whenever any of the `dependencies` values change.
 - `dependencies` is an array of values used in the `callback` function.

-The hook is an Impulse version of the `React.useCallback` hook.
-During the `callback` execution, all Impulses that call the `Impulse#getValue` method become _phantom dependencies_ of the hook.